jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 **Clip drag-and-drop to do overwrite when clip dopped after the last clip on track** Now user needs to move clips manually to position and often they wish to drop clip into certain position on timeline.

+**Trimming with arrow keys** In many cases this will be more a precise and relaxed way of choosing in and out frames for trims.

 ### Coming features in the next few releases

 **Keyframe editing on the timeline** This is mainly provided for the purpose of audio mixing that can be done more naturally on the timeline.
 Other parameters may later be also made editable on the timeline.